Álvaro Portilla

 Álvaro Portilla Suárez (born 28 April 1986) is a Spanish footballer who plays for CD Móstoles URJC as a left midfielder.

 Club career

 Portilla was born in Madrid.
-With the exception of a few months in the Superleague Greece with Aris Thessaloniki FC, he spent his entire career in the Spanish lower leagues.
+With the exception of a few months in the Super League Greece with Aris, he spent his entire career in the Spanish lower leagues.
 He finished his development at local club Atlético Madrid, but never appeared in any competitive matches with the first team.

 In the 2015–16 season, Portilla scored a career-best 12 goals for CF Rayo Majadahonda, who finished 14th in their Segunda División B group.